Statement of Dan Glickman

 In my four years as Agriculture Secretary, I have learned anew what trade means to U.S. agricultures bottom line.
 Early in my tenure, agricultural exports totaled nearly $60 billion annually -- a record.
 That was a period of prosperity for our nations farmers and ranchers.
 But in the last year and a half, we have seen a steep drop in the value of agricultural exports.
 As a result of three years of record worldwide production coupled with the crisis in Asian financial markets, agricultural exports plummeted, and farm prosperity took a nose dive.

 The key lesson, from both the good and bad periods of the last four years, is the critical significance of trade to our farm economy.
-We obviously have to do other things too -- we cannot live and breathe trade and neglect domestic policies.
+We obviously have to do other things too -- we cannot live and breath trade and neglect domestic policies.
 But the fact is that one quarter of U.S. agriculture production is exported.
 If our farmers are going to continue to prosper, we must look to the global economy to provide new markets.

 That means we need a free and fair trading system and reliable markets.
 Do not take my word for it, look at the facts.
 Since 1960, tariffs worldwide have fallen by 90 percent while global trade has grown 1,500 percent.
 World economic production has quadrupled, while per capita income has more than doubled.